Lazy-Solutions/AdvancedSceneManager/workarounds.md

 We are aware of these issues and plan to **rewrite the settings system in a future update**, which will remove reliance on `ScriptableSingleton` and eliminate these errors entirely.

 Until then, as long as your build completes, these messages can be considered safe to ignore.

+## No scenes in build
+This happens sometimes randomly, and will probably work on another attempt.
+This is due to the same issue as above with `ScriptableSingleton`.